 Question Answer

 User Experience

-Regarding console management via network port or local serial port (for example, COM2): What happens to the logging?
-Does CC-SG capture local management or is this lost?
+Regarding console management via network port or local serial port, such as COM2: What happens to the logging?
+Does CC-SG capture local management?
 Logging into CC-SG through the CC-SG console itself is the same as gaining the root privilege of the operating system (Linux) upon with CC-SG is running.
 Syslog will record this event, but what the user types at the CC-SG console itself will be lost.